stevechanvii/EatSafe-v2/README.md

 ## What's NEW!
 * We change our name from EatSafe to PokeAllergist to avoid IP conflicts in App Store and Google Play.
-* All-new UI design and user-friendly interaction logic.
+* We implement all-new UI design and user-friendly interaction logic.
 * Using AI to identify your potential allergies and intolerance, the basic idea is to collect the data (ingredients, feeling and reaction) and match weight to every ingredient.
 We have maintained a considerable allegiance map.
 Once we identify the user allergic to milk, it is highly likely that the user may allergic to milk byproducts, such as cheese, yogurt and latte.

 ## Main features